 Hepatocyte apoptosis is a leading feature of chronic liver diseases.
 Apoptosis inhibitors, such as caspase inhibitors, have shown efficacy in reducing fibrosis and liver injury in HCV and NASH clinical trials.
 Given that hepatocyte apoptosis is prominent in ALD, there is great potential for apoptosis inhibitors during the treatment of ALD.
 Further studies are needed to explore this avenue.

 Chemokines and interleukins play a role in the pathogenesis of ALD and liver inflammation.
 Chemokines and interleukins facilitate the recruitment and infiltration of neutrophils and inflammatory factors, which promote liver damage.
 Chemokines and interleukin levels are elevated in ASH livers and correlate with prognosis.
-ALD therapies that target chemokines and interleukins, such as anti-TNF-α agents, are under investigation.
+ALD therapies that target chemokines and interleukins, such as anti-TNF-α agents and IL-22 (F-652), are under investigation.

+Oxidative stress is a target under investigation for ALD treatment.
 S-adenosylmethionine (SAM) has antioxidant properties and is a methyl donor that is required for normal liver functions.
 Alcohol is a disruptor of methionine and oxidative reactions, and therefore SAM levels are decreased in ALD.
-Early clinical trials have shown potential for treatment with SAM to improve alcoholic cirrhosis survival rates, although a study analyzing 24-week treatment with SAM did not improve ALD outcomes.
+Early clinical trials have shown potential for treatment with SAM to improve alcohol-associated cirrhosis survival rates, although a study analyzing 24-week treatment with SAM did not improve ALD outcomes.
 It is possible that a longer-term of SAM treatment may be more effective at treating ALD.
 Betaine synthesizes SAM through the methylation of the SAM-precursor, methionine.
 Betaine protects the liver from injury, prevents alcohol-induced steatosis, apoptosis, and oxidative stress.
 Further studies are needed to investigate the clinical efficacy of SAM and Betaine to treat ALD.
+Omega 5 fatty acid antioxidant is being evaluated in individuals with severe AH.

 Early clinical studies suggest that stem cell transplantation reduces liver inflammation, ameliorates fibrosis, and improves liver functionality when administered to individuals with liver cirrhosis.

 Alcohol ingestion alters gut microflora, leading to intestinal permeability.
 This allows the entrance of bacterial antigens and toxins into the circulation and liver.
-To target intestinal permeability, probiotics are being investigated to restore gut microflora in ALD.
+To target intestinal permeability and the gut-liver axis, probiotics are being investigated to restore gut microflora in ALD.
 Likewise, antibiotics such as rifaximin are being considered to inhibit the growth of toxic bacteria that cause hepatic encephalopathy in ALD.